In our research we pay attention to the development of different software tools dedicated almost for our own needs (molecular dynamics code,

 finite difference method, etc.).
 Some of the programs grew with time into larger projects which can be used as open source applications by other users.

-The Gwyddion program will celebrate ten years of development in 2013.
+The Gwyddion program has been developed since 2003.
 During this time it became an adequate

 multiplatform set of tools for SPM data analysis and visualization which is used by thousands of users all around the world.
 Although it should be originally a simple